dirkgroot/dirkgroot.github.io/content/posts/robot-worlds/02-communication/index.md

 These tests are basically the same, except that the test for `MessageReceiver` is using JSON, and the test for `World` is using a `Request` object.
-Now, we could do two things: We could move the test in `WorldTest` to `MessageReceiverTest` and change it, to it uses `MessageReceiver::handleRequest`, or we could just delete the test in `WorldTest`.
+Now, we could do two things: We could move the test in `WorldTest` to `MessageReceiverTest` and change it, so it uses `MessageReceiver::handleRequest`, or we could just delete the test in `WorldTest`.
 Let's get rid of this duplication by deleting the test in `WorldTest`.

 Tests still pass.
 Now that the duplicate test is gone, `World::handleRequest` is not used anywhere, so we can delete